Texas's 22nd congressional district: 1980 redistricting

+1990 redistricting

-After the 1990 Census, the 22nd remained largely unchanged.
+After the 1990 census, the 22nd remained largely unchanged.
 It covered all of Fort Bend County, all of Brazoria County save for its western and southern edges, and a small portion of southwest Houston around the Alief, Westchase and Sharpstown areas.
-The district was further reconfigured after the 2000 Census, taking effect after the 2002 elections, when DeLay was re-elected and became House Majority Leader.
+The district was further reconfigured after the 2000 census, taking effect after the 2002 elections, when DeLay was re-elected and became House Majority Leader.
 The district lost Fort Bend County's share of Houston, but picked up a large slice of southeast Harris County, including portions of Clear Lake City, Pasadena, La Porte, Deer Park and Seabrook.

+2000 and 2003 redistricting

 In 2003, following the Republican takeover of the Texas House of Representatives, the Texas Legislature engineered a mid-decade redistricting.
 The 22nd lost its share of Brazoria County except for Pearland, as well as communities on Fort Bend County's northern and western edges, to the 14th district.
 That district was now represented by Paul, who was elected and returned to Congress in 1997 after a 12-year absence.
 The 22nd district now included Pearland, almost all of southeast Harris County, including the Johnson Space Center, and a largely working-class western portion of Galveston County, including Santa Fe and La Marque, in addition to much of DeLay's political base in Sugar Land, Missouri City, Rosenberg and surrounding areas.
 The district would remain unchanged through the rest of the decade, but changed its incumbent three times after Tom DeLay resigned on June 9, 2006 in the wake of corruption allegations related to the 2003 redistricting.

 As the result of a special election on November 7, 2006 to fill DeLay's vacant congressional seat, Republican Shelley Sekula-Gibbs filled the remainder of DeLay's term in late 2006, having lost the general election to Democrat Nick Lampson in a bizarre set of circumstances.
 Lampson had previously represented Texas's 9th congressional district, based in Beaumont and Galveston, before the 2003 redistricting resulted in that district being renumbered as the 2nd district and pushed into heavily Republican northern Houston.
 Lampson was defeated in the 2004 election by Republican Harris County district court judge Ted Poe.
 Ahead of the 2006 election, Lampson moved to Stafford, where his grandparents had settled after they immigrated from Italy.
 Additionally, the 22nd included a large slice of his former base; he'd previously represented much of the Galveston County portion of the district, as well as the area around the Johnson Space Center.
 Lampson benefited from Sekula-Gibbs being forced to run a write-in campaign, as DeLay had resigned one month after winning a contentious Republican primary against three challengers (one of whom won over 20 percent of the vote, but not enough to overcome DeLay's vote of over 60 percent).
 After just one term and despite a vigorous campaign, Lampson lost the seat to Republican Pete Olson in 2008.
 The district reverted to form, with Olson winning the district in 2010 by a double-digit margin.